MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-with-data-api-builder.md

 dotnet tool install --global Microsoft.DataApiBuilder
 ```

-or, if you have already installed a previous version, you can update DAB CLI to the latest version via the following:
+or, if you've already installed a previous version, you can update DAB CLI to the latest version via the following:

 ```shell
 dotnet tool update --global Microsoft.DataApiBuilder